supermemo-wiki/SuperMemo.Wiki/blogs/naess/newpagestitle.md

 # Incremental Web Browsing

 Import function in SM is old news and adds only extra friction for curious mind.
 The importing part can be sped up with external tools, however there is still problem of jumping around hyperlinks, formatting and increasing amount of interactive tools in web which SM can not handle.
-The navigation and jumping around being the biggest issue.
+The navigation and jumping around being the biggest slowdown.
 When I find a goldmine, I do not want to stop to import the whole page!
 I want to read and extract the nuggets to SM!
 I.e. it will always be more flexible to read in browser than in SM.

+While it can be argued that the cost of importing is neglible as compared to the value a GOLDEN articles offers, this friction is not to be overlooked.
+In fact, I was big believer of focusing only on the flow of knowledge and ignoring these small costs.
+When I created a script to extract knowledge directly from web, I did not anticipate it to make a great difference.
+I was so wrong!
+It is the same story as with incremental reading, to understand the difference it makes to the process, you need to try it yourself!

 I made a simple AHK script which allows me to extract things from any website and leaving a highlight on the site, which will remain there even if you shut down your computer (the highlights are saved locally).